bstars/MyPetoi/README.md

-A simple inverse kinematics and walking gait for Petoi Bittle robot.
+A simple inverse kinematics and gaits for Petoi Bittle robot.

 MyPetoi.pdf briefly shows the predefined gaits and inverse kinematics.